(a) Creation. There is a Peer Review Committee, the members of which are appointed to serve on Peer Review Panels pursuant to Rule 19-719.

 (2) is the complainant in a pending matter against an attorney under the Rules in this Chapter.

 (e) Procedure for Appointment.
 Before appointing members of the Peer Review Committee, the Commission shall notify bar associations and the general public in the appropriate circuit and consider any applications and recommendations that are timely submitted.
-The Commission shall prepare a brief notice informing attorneys how they may apply to serve on the Peer Review Committee and deliver the notice to the Trustees of the Client Protection Fund of the Bar of Maryland, who at least once a year shall send a copy of the notice to each attorney who is required to pay an annual fee to the Fund.
+The Commission shall prepare a brief notice informing attorneys how they may apply to serve on the Peer Review Committee and post the notice on the Commission's website.

 (f) Term.
 The term of each member is two years.
 The Commission may extend the term of any member assigned to a Peer Review Panel until the completion of a pending matter.
-A member may be reappointed.
+A member may be reappointed by the Commission.

 (g) Chair and Vice Chair.
 The Commission shall designate one attorney member of the Peer Review Committee as Chair and one or more attorney members as Vice Chairs.
 In the absence or disability of the Chair or upon express delegation of authority by the Chair, the Vice Chair shall have the authority and perform the duties of the Chair.